Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 ## Recent Changes

-### July 23, 2025 - Sarah Implementation with True ConversationRelay AI
+### July 23, 2025 - Dimitry Junior AI Implementation with True ConversationRelay AI
-- **Sarah Character Introduction**: Completely reimagined assistant as Sarah with natural conversational personality and warm female voice
+- **Dimitry Junior AI Character Introduction**: Completely reimagined assistant as Dimitry Junior AI with natural conversational personality and dima voice
 - **Architecture Breakthrough**: Successfully implemented Twilio ConversationRelay for true human-like conversation
 - **ElevenLabs Integration**: Now using ElevenLabs Adam voice (pNInz6obpgDQGcFmaJgB) with API key for genuine human-like quality
 - **Gunicorn-Compatible Implementation**: Switched from WebSocket-based to HTTP speech gathering that works with gunicorn server
 - **True Human-Like Voice**: No more robotic TTS - this is authentic conversational AI with natural voice generation
-- **Sarah's Natural Voice**: Uses Polly.Joanna-Neural for warm, bubbly female voice - "Hi there!
-I'm Sarah!"
+- **Dimitry Junior AI's Natural Voice**: Uses dima voice for warm, bubbly conversation - "Hi there!
+I'm Dimitry Junior AI!"
 - **Professional Call Transfer System**: Seamless transfer to (718) 414-6984 for non-apartment questions
 - **Smart Transfer Logic**: Any unrecognized requests or human transfer requests automatically route to Diane or Janier
-- **Naturally Upbeat Personality**: Sarah is genuinely happy and cheerful with natural enthusiasm that sounds like a real person having a great day, not over-the-top artificial energy
+- **Naturally Upbeat Personality**: Dimitry Junior AI is genuinely happy and cheerful with natural enthusiasm that sounds like a real person having a great day, not over-the-top artificial energy
-- **Natural Conversation Style**: Sarah speaks like an enthusiastic, helpful friend who's thrilled to assist with anything
+- **Natural Conversation Style**: Dimitry Junior AI speaks like an enthusiastic, helpful friend who's thrilled to assist with anything
-- **Anti-Repetition System**: Sarah tracks all responses and never repeats the same answer twice, using varied phrasings and approaches while maintaining her personality
+- **Anti-Repetition System**: Dimitry Junior AI tracks all responses and never repeats the same answer twice, using varied phrasings and approaches while maintaining personality
 - **Emergency Response Protocol**: Immediate priority handling for urgent maintenance with proper escalation
 - **Correct Office Information**: All responses use accurate 31 Port Richmond Ave address with proper Eastern Time office hours
-- **Intelligent Fallback System**: When OpenAI is unavailable, Sarah uses keyword detection to answer office hours, location, maintenance, and other common questions with accurate information instead of generic error messages
+- **Intelligent Fallback System**: When OpenAI is unavailable, Dimitry Junior AI uses keyword detection to answer office hours, location, maintenance, and other common questions with accurate information instead of generic error messages
-- **Character Consistency**: Sarah's personality is helpful, friendly, and natural - no artificial enthusiasm or robotic patterns
+- **Character Consistency**: Dimitry Junior AI's personality is helpful, friendly, and natural - no artificial enthusiasm or robotic patterns
 - **Speech Recognition System**: Implemented Twilio's speech gathering with conversational AI responses - no WebSocket errors
-- **Call Flow Fixed**: Calls no longer disconnect immediately - Sarah greets callers and processes speech input properly
+- **Call Flow Fixed**: Calls no longer disconnect immediately - Dimitry Junior AI greets callers and processes speech input properly